2lag/edit/README.md

 todo :
 - finish functionality for :
 - - File
-- - - Open // fix imported text showing up in chinese LMFAOOOO (use fread or something?)
+- - - Open // fix imported text showing up in chinese LMFAOOOO (switch to multibyte, use old method, then try using fread or something?)
 - - - Save
 - do functionality for :
 - - Tools